 Recent data from a survey by BVRLA has revealed that 70% of respondents feel that car manufacturers should be obliged to share connected vehicle data.
+We fleet that this information could make a difference to insurers calculating fleet insurance cost dramatically.

 The data from BVRLA also showed that 86% of its members and fleet managers thought that this data should be made available for free.